Double Down Option

 Should you do it, though?
 No, doubling down for less is not a good idea.
 This decision is contrary to what doubling is all about.
 Players can maximize their profits only by reaching deeper into their pockets and increasing their double down bets to the full permissible amount at the table.

-Let’s consider the following situation to better demonstrate how stupid doubling for less than your original bet really is.
-Suppose you post a $10 bet and are dealt a nice starting total of 11 against the dealer’s Queen, which, as you know, is assigned a value of 10 like all other face cards.
+Let’s consider the following situation to better demonstrate how unwise doubling for less than your original bet really is.
+Suppose you post a $10 bet and are dealt a strong starting total of 11 against the dealer’s Queen, which, as you know, is assigned a value of 10 like all other face cards.
 You have several options here, excluding standing since not drawing more cards on your 11 is contrary to all logic.

 Blackjack Rules and Moves Explained